illumine/raw-cloner/README.md

 # RAW CLONER

+**Currently UNDER HEAVY DEVELOPMENT**

-A program to byte-by-byte clone a disk to another. **UNDER HEAVY DEVELOPMENT**
+A program to byte-by-byte clone a disk.

 Requires: